jaymzh/sugarjar/README.md

 Why did you use `hub` instead of the newer `gh` CLI?

+When I originally wrote SugarJar, `gh` was in early development, and `hub` had many more features.
+Now that `gh` has matured, we have experimental support for `gh` and will switch it to the default at some point.

-`gh` is still new and not yet as feature rich as `hub`.
-Also I wanted SugarJar to be able to be a git wrapper, and so wrapping `hub` allows us to do that but wrapping `gh` does not.
+In addition, I wanted SugarJar to be able to be a git wrapper, and so wrapping `hub` allows us to do that but wrapping `gh` does not.

 I'd like to package SugarJar for my favorite distro/OS, is that OK?